26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \nabla\cdot\left(\psi\mathbf{v}\right) = \mathbf{v}\cdot\nabla\psi + \psi\nabla\cdot\mathbf{v} \end{align} \]

-should be transferred to the discretization.
+should carry over to the discretization.

-The notation is taken from section 26.4.2 with the replacement $h \to \psi$.
+The notation is taken from Sect.
+26.4.2 with the replacement $h \to \psi$.
 Averaging cells on edges is simply the arithmetic mean

 \[ \begin{align} \newtilde{\psi}_{j} = \frac{\psi_{j - 1/2} + \psi_{j + 1/2}}{2}, \end{align} \]